 The envisaged consultation with the European Central Bank (ECB), as set out in Article 5 of the Single Supervisory Mechanism Regulation, has already taken place, and the ECB did not object to the above decision of the CBC.

 The CBC's assessment, for the purpose of reaching the above decision, is based on a holistic approach using both a range of quantitative tools i.e. a set of indicators, as well as qualitative analysis, and follows the principle of Guided Discretion, as proposed by the European Systemic Risk Board (ESRB) through its Recommendation/2014/1 on guidance for setting countercyclical buffer rates.

 The new rate of 0,5% must be observed as from 30 November 2023, creating a cushion of capital for credit institutions, which can be used in times of crises and during economic downturns to absorb potential losses and/or to support lending to the private sector.

 The indicators monitored by the CBC in its quantitative analysis include the deviation of the credit-to-GDP ratio form its long-term trend (Credit-to-GDP gap), indicators related to credit expansion, private non-financial sector indebtedness, the real estate market, the real economy, external imbalances, as well as the resilience of the banking sector.
 The summary table of the quantitative indicators used by the CBC, including the credit-to-GDP ratio and its deviation from the long-term trend (Credit-to-GDP gap), is set out in the file.

-Additional information on the CCyB, which, since its introduction on 1 January 2016, has been set on a quarterly basis, is provided in this file.
+Additional information on the countercyclical buffer rate, which has been set on a quarterly basis, effective from 1 January 2016, as well as on the buffer guide, is provided in this file.